-5.14 Lead Physical and Mental Health Practitioner
+5.7.4 Lead Physical and Mental Health Practitioner

-• Liaises with Child Adolescent Mental Health Services (CAMHS), other agencies and parents to support the mental health of pupils.

-- Has responsibility for overseeing and implementing interventions within The Hive (the Academy's Social, Emotional Mental Health (SEMH) provision). - Line manages the Academy's SEMH advocate. - Takes day to day responsibility for the medical needs of pupils including care plans and risk assessments. - Updates the Senior Leadership Team of any incidents and completes logs where necessary.
+- Liaises with Child Adolescent Mental Health Services (CAMHS), other agencies and parents to support the mental health of pupils. - Has responsibility for overseeing and implementing interventions within The Hive (the Academy's Social, Emotional Mental Health (SEMH) provision). - Line manages the Academy's SEMH advocate. - Takes day to day responsibility for the medical needs of pupils including care plans and risk assessments. - Updates the Senior Leadership Team of any incidents and completes logs where necessary.

-5.15 Learning Support Assistants (LSAs)
+5.7.5 Learning Support Assistants or Achievement Support Assistants (LSA/ASAs)